AlecMcG99/dnd-notes/Session notes/Alec/Session 5.md

 ![[Pasted image 20231210200010.png]]
 and and a bunch of other demons

 After a long fight, the goat headed demon jumped and grabbed the tail of a flying spine devil.
-YanYan gets to the town, Blink dogs up to the top of the roof and SNIPES
+YanYan gets to the town, Blink dogs up to the top of the roof and SNIPES his hand, severing it and killing him.
+His corpse drops down onto the wall